built-by-ann/summer-2025/README.md

 # Summer 2025 Project Roadmap

-This summer, I plan to build a diverse portfolio of applied AI and socially impactful tech projects.
+This summer, I plan to continue building a diverse portfolio of applied AI and socially impactful tech projects.
 My work spans sustainability, fairness, infrastructure resilience, and ethical machine learning.
-Below is a summary of the key initiatives I'll be continuing and hopefully adding to Github soon:
+Below is a summary of the key projects I'll be continuing and hopefully adding to Github soon:

 ---